Shareef Abdur-Rahim: Sacramento Kings (2005–2008)

 On August 12, 2005, Abdur-Rahim signed a free-agent contract with the Sacramento Kings.
 In his first season with them, Abdur-Rahim started in 30 of the 72 games he played.
 As a starter, he averaged 16.0 points, 6.2 rebounds and 3.0 assists per game.
 He shot .543 for field goal percentage, and almost .800 from the free throw line.
 The Kings went on to qualify for the 2006 playoffs.
 Abdur-Rahim made his postseason career debut against the San Antonio Spurs.
 At the same time, he ended a streak of having played the most games in NBA history without participating in the post-season.
 Abdur-Rahim had played the second most games in NBA history without making a playoff appearance (744); he made the playoffs for the first and only time in 2006.
 In his second season with the Kings, Abdur-Rahim continued to be deployed as a sixth man; however, the Kings failed to secure a playoff berth as Abdur-Rahim recorded 9.9 points per game.
 The 2007–08 season proved to be Abdur-Rahim's last, as he played only six games and his persistent knee injury forced him to announce his retirement on September 22, 2008.
 He joined the Sacramento Kings' coaching staff as an assistant the following week.

+Front Office

 On October 7, 2010, Abdur-Rahim was hired to be the assistant general manager for the Sacramento Kings.
 He later became the team's director of player personnel, a position he held in 2014 after new ownership had taken over in 2013.
 Abdur-Rahim left the team in September 2014.
-League sources would later report his departure occurred after the 2014 NBA draft, where Abdur-Rahim had arguments with coach Mike Malone and general manager Pete D'Alessandro.
+League sources would later report his departure occurred after the 2014 NBA draft, where Abdur-Rahim had arguments with coach Michael Malone and general manager Pete D'Alessandro.